COVID-19 and your visit to Kootenay National Park

 Going outdoors is a great way to maintain health and wellness as long as you are following physical distancing practices.
 Visitors are asked to continue to follow the advice of public health experts on personal hygiene and physical distancing while enjoying the national parks.
 Visitors should be conservative in their choices and try to avoid injury or the need for emergency response.

-As visitor facilities will still be limited, visitors should come prepared when visiting the national parks.
+Visitors should come prepared when visiting the national parks.
 Bring hand sanitizer and masks, avoid touching high-use surfaces, and if you are unwell, stay home.

 Parks Canada will continue to monitor the situation and put in place appropriate measures to help Canadians follow the advice of public health experts, however continuing to flatten the curve is all of our responsibility.
 If we all work together, we can keep our families, friends, neighbours and communities safe and healthy while enjoying our time outdoors.